kenzonobre/Evolutionary-fish/README.md

 The random predation consists of taking the worst individual (boid) of a generation and substitute it with a complete random individual.

-## Details
+## Links

-Here is a link for further details about the noise and evolution analysis, besides a better explanation of the evolutionary methods used : [analysis](https://github.com/kenzonobre/Evolutionary-fish/blob/main/docs/analysis.md)
+For details about the noise and evolution analysis, besides a better explanation of the evolutionary methods used : [analysis](https://github.com/kenzonobre/Evolutionary-fish/blob/main/docs/analysis.md)

+For details about the installation : [installation]()